Definition: What are cardiomyocytes?

 Adherens junctions keep the cardiac muscle cells tightly together as the heart pump.
 Adherens junctions are also the anchor point where myofibrils are attached, enabling transmission of contractile force from one cell to another.

-[In this figure] Adherens junctions link actin cytoskeleton from two adjust cardiomyocytes together.
+[In this figure] Adherens junctions link actin cytoskeleton from two adjacent cardiomyocytes together.

 Adherens junctions are constructed from cadherins and catenins.
 Cadherins (in cardiomyocytes N-Cadherin is the main cadherin) are transmembrane proteins that zip together adjacent cells in a homophilic manner.
 The transmembrane cadherins form complexes with cytosolic catenins, thereby establishing the connection to the actin cytoskeleton.
 At the adherens junctions, the opposing membranes become separated by ∼ 20 nm.